-The Other Postemployment Benefits Plan (OPEB Plan) is a single-employer defined benefit plan administered by the School.
-Pursuant to the provisions of Section 112.0801, Florida Statutes, employees who retire from the School, and eligible dependents, may continue to participate in the School's health and hospitalization plan for medical and prescriptions and life insurance coverage.
+The Other Postemployment Benefits Plan (OPEB Plan) is a single-employer defined benefit plan administered by the Foundation and School.
+Pursuant to the provisions of Section 112.0801, Florida Statutes, employees who retire from the Foundation and School, and eligible dependents, may continue to participate in the Foundation and School's health and hospitalization plan for medical and prescriptions and life insurance coverage.
 Such provisions may be amended at any time by further action from the Florida Legislature.
-The School subsidizes the premium rates paid by retirees by allowing them to participate in the OPEB Plan at the blended group (implicitly subsidized) premium rates for both active and retired employees.
+The Foundation and School subsidizes the premium rates paid by retirees by allowing them to participate in the OPEB Plan at the blended group (implicitly subsidized) premium rates for both active and retired employees.
 These rates provide an implicit subsidy for retirees because, on an actuarial basis, their current and future claims are expected to result in higher costs to the OPEB Plan, on average, than those of active employees.
-The School does not offer any explicit subsidies for retiree coverage.
+The Foundation and School does not offer any explicit subsidies for retiree coverage.
+The Foundation and School does not offer any explicit subsidies for retiree coverage.
 Retirees are assumed to enroll in the Federal Medicare program for their primary coverage as soon as they are eligible.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
 The OPEB Plan does not issue a stand-alone report, and is not included in the report of a public employee retirement system or another entity.